nchenderson/elements-nonpar-stat/docs/09-bootstrap.md

 ---

-* The bootstrap approach for computing standard errors and confidence intervals is very appealing due to the fact that it is **automatic**.
+* The bootstrap approach for computing estimated standard errors and confidence intervals is very appealing due to the fact that it is **automatic**.

-* That is, we do not expend any effort deriving formulas for the variance of $T_{n}$ and/or making asymptotic arguments for the distribution of $T_{n}$.
+* That is, we do not need to expend any effort deriving formulas for the variance of $T_{n}$ and/or making asymptotic arguments for the distribution of $T_{n}$.

 * We only need to be able to compute $T_{n}$ many times, and the bootstrap procedure